angyvolin/predis-commands/README.md

 # predis-commands

-Adds some useful commands to Predis.
+Adds some Lua-based atomic commands to Predis.

 ## Motivation